github/developer.github.com/content/v3/repos/statistics.md

 ---
-title: Repo Stats | GitHub API
+title: Repo Statistics | GitHub API
 ---

-# Repo Stats API
+# Repo Statistics API

 * TOC
 {:toc}

-The repository stats API allows you to fetch the data that GitHub uses for visualizing different types of repository activity.
+The Repository Statistics API allows you to fetch the data that GitHub uses for visualizing different types of repository activity.

 ### A word about caching

 Computing repository statistics is an expensive operation, so we try to return cached data whenever possible.
-If the data hasn't been cached when you query a repository's stats, you'll receive a `202` response; a background job is also fired to start compiling these statistics.
+If the data hasn't been cached when you query a repository's statistics, you'll receive a `202` response; a background job is also fired to start compiling these statistics.
 Subsequent requests should return the data.

-Repository statistics are cached by the sha of the repository's default branch, which is usually master; pushing to the default branch resets the stats cache.
+Repository statistics are cached by the sha of the repository's default branch, which is usually master; pushing to the default branch resets the statistics cache.

 ***NOTE:** `202` responses do *not* count towards API rate limits.